AndorWillared/FunctionalProgramming/README.md

 ### To use our network:

+Clone repo, open 'window' under Ubuntu and open 'binary' in the the application.

-Open 'window' or use our network module to use it for your own problem.
+Or use our network module to use it for your own problem.